Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Recent Preprint</font>

-   * S. Chu, A. Kurganov and R. Xin, [Low-Dissipation Central-Upwind Schemes for Compressible Multifluids](./files/Chu-Kurganov-Xin_Multifluid.pdf), submitted to Journal of Computational Physics.
+   * S. Chu, A. Kurganov and R. Xin, [Low-Dissipation Central-Upwind Schemes for Compressible Multifluids](./files/Chu-Kurganov-Xin_Multifluid.pdf), submitted to Journal of Computational Physics.,,

    * S. Chu, A. Kurganov and R. Xin, [Low-Dissipation Central-Upwind Schemes for Compressible Multifluids](./files/Chu-Kurganov-Xin_Multifluid.pdf), submitted to Journal of Computational Physics.